delarosagay/oralR/README.md

 The ICON buccal A‑P component score is the sum of the left and right scores, yielding a final range of 0–4.

-*Input requirements:*
+**Input requirements:**

 The function expects one row per patient/time‑point, with the following
+variables:

+- patient_id
-variables: - patient_id - time (“pre” or “post”, case‑insensitive) -
+- time (“pre” or “post”, case‑insensitive)
-aesthetic_component (integer 1–10) - upper_crowding_mm (≥ 0) -
+- aesthetic_component (integer 1–10)
+- upper_crowding_mm (≥ 0)
-upper_spacing_mm (≥ 0) (At least one of these two must be provided). -
+- upper_spacing_mm (≥ 0) (At least one of these two must be provided).
-crossbite (logical TRUE/FALSE; “yes”/“no” and 0/1 are allowed and
+- crossbite (logical TRUE/FALSE; “yes”/“no” and 0/1 are allowed and
+  coerced)
-coerced) - incisor_openbite_mm (≥ 0) - incisor_overbite_category
+- incisor_openbite_mm (≥ 0)
-(integer 0–3) (At least one of these two must be provided). - buccal_ap_left, buccal_ap_right (each integer 0–2) - impacted_teeth
+- incisor_overbite_category (integer 0–3) (At least one of these two must be provided).
+- buccal_ap_left, buccal_ap_right (each integer 0–2)
-(logical; optional; missing defaults to FALSE)
+- impacted_teeth (logical; optional; missing defaults to FALSE)

-*Error handling:*
+**Error handling:**

-The function implements exhaustive validation: - Missing required pairs (e.g., both crowding and spacing missing; both openbite and overbite missing) - Out‑of‑range numeric values(negative values, values above max_discrepancy_allowed, incorrect categories) - Non‑logical crossbite or impacted teeth - Missing buccal A‑P sides - Non‑integer components where integers are required
+The function implements exhaustive validation:

+- Missing required pairs (e.g., both crowding and spacing missing; both openbite and overbite missing)
+- Out‑of‑range numeric values(negative values, values above
+  max_discrepancy_allowed, incorrect categories)
+- Non‑logical crossbite or impacted teeth
+- Missing buccal A‑P sides
+- Non‑integer components where integers are required

 Invalid rows are never partially processed.
 For each patient: